Dentures – Downers Grove, IL

 Partial dentures are used to fill in the gaps between healthy teeth.
 A gum-colored base material is crafted to fit between remaining dental structures and support prosthetic teeth.
 The partial denture is held in place with clasps attached to surrounding healthy teeth.
 You can remove and replace the partial denture easily for cleaning each day, and in the majority of cases, patients are able to chew a wide array of nutritious foods.

-Full dentures are also made using a gum colored base, but they replace an entire arch of teeth.
+Full dentures are also made using a gum-colored base, but they replace an entire arch of teeth.
 The base is molded to fit against the gum line, creating natural suction that holds the denture in position.
 Patients who want a little extra stability can add denture adhesive.
 Like traditional partials, full dentures are easily removed for sleep and cleaning.
-With a removable full denture, your diet will be partially limited, but when properly fitted, dentures can restore as much as 20% of chewing function.

-Dental implant supported dentures offer the maximum level of natural chewing function.
-In most cases, a partial or full denture can be supported by three to six implant posts.
+Implant dentures offer the maximum level of natural chewing function.
+In most cases, a partial or full denture can be supported by four to six implant posts.
 If you choose to receive an implant retained denture, you can either elect fixed or removable prosthetics.
 For some patients, the removable implant dentures are best to ensure ease of cleaning, but the semi-permanent fixed implant dentures offer the longest lasting, most natural results.